Kudosity

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-The description discloses behavioral traits beyond the readOnlyHint annotation: it specifies that the tool returns a per-operation routing plan with version, endpoint, auth, and example, and that it will ask clarifying questions if information is missing.
-This adds useful context about interaction and output format.
+The description discloses that the tool always returns a per-operation routing plan with key fields (version, endpoint, auth, example) and that it will ask clarifying questions when information is missing.
+This adds meaningful context beyond the readOnlyHint and openWorldHint annotations, and there is no contradiction.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.